 Should I get a Doro phone, or a normal smartphone?

 It really depends on how difficult you find using modern smartphones.
-There are cheap smartphones available that have a lot of features not available on Doro phones, however the cheapest smartphones are often difficult to use, as their lower specifications can make them frustrating to use.
+There are cheap smartphones that have a lot of features not available on Doro phones - but the cheapest smartphones are often difficult to use, often because of their lower specifications.

-Doro does actually make more expensive smartphones, which are designed to be relatively simple to operate.
-When you turn on these phones for the first time, for example, they will guide you through performing simple tasks, and give you useful options such as changing the text size on the screen or increasing the volume so that you can hear clearly.
+As mentioned above, Doro does make smartphones that are designed to be super simple to use, even for smartphone newbies.
+When you turn on these phones for the first time, for example, they will guide you through performing simple tasks, and give you useful options such as changing the text size on the screen or increasing the volume so you can hear clearly.